 Although each investigation will vary based on allegations, scope and other factors, the Complainant and Respondent in each case will be permitted to describe their allegations in support of or in response to the complaint, suggest witnesses to be interviewed and present evidence.
-The statements of the parties and witnesses, including any documentation that is relevant to the investigation, will be considered by the Title IX Coordinator.

 Interviews will be the primary method of collecting information as part of the fact-finding investigation.

 It is the responsibility of the Title IX Deputy Coordinators, not the parties, to gather the evidence relevant to the complaint from the parties and witnesses, to the extent reasonably possible.